 The Registrar decides routine appeals that meet established criteria.
 Appeals that fall outside existing criteria are referred to the Tuition Refund Appeal Committee (TRAC) for review.
 The TRAC is an administrative committee comprised of representatives from the Business Office, Student Affairs, and Financial Aid.
 The committee is chaired by the Registrar.
 Students will receive written or email confirmation that his/her appeal form has been received.

 A packet of information that includes the student’s petition and documentation, academic history, current semester’s schedule, student account balance, and the financial aid status for the student will be included.
 SWTC may contact third-party documentation providers to verify information provided by the student.
-The Committee may also contact the student’s instructor(s), Student success coach, program area, and/or any other staff and to inquire as to attendance record, current grade in the course(s), assignments completed, or other school interactions as they relate to the appeal request.
+The Committee may also contact the student’s instructor(s), advisor, program area, and/or any other staff and to inquire as to attendance record, current grade in the course(s), assignments completed, or other school interactions as they relate to the appeal request.
 Materials are confidential and shared only with members of the Committee who review the appeal.
 The TRAC will research, review, and render a decision to the request.
 Appeals are approved by a majority of the committee voting in favor of the request.
 Once the Committee has reached a determination, the student will receive a letter or e-mail within seven working days indicating the Committee’s disposition of the appeal.

 The Committee will NOT typically consider appeals based on the following reasons:

 - Registering for the wrong course.
 It is the student’s responsibility to verify accuracy of course prerequisites or required courses, course schedules, required texts or other supplies, course content and appropriateness of course level, catalog requirements, and registration.

 - Any case that involves a protested check or any account that has been turned over to a collection agency or the state of Wisconsin.